 The Canon 5D is my primary camera.
 Almost every photo on this website was taken with this camera.
 However, there are two versions of it.

-Roughly half of the photos on this website were taken with the Canon 5D Mark III.
-This was my main camera from 2012 though June 2017.
+The majority of the photos on this website were taken with the Canon 5D Mark IV.
+This has been my main camera since 2017.
+Prior to this, I used the Canon 5D Mark III.

 Is the upgrade to the Canon 5D Mark IV worth it?
 For me, yes.
 There are some very slick features that I love.